 Education, health and culture

 On top of prioritising agriculture, the Okere City model has also focused on other activities.
 Before the project started, up to 72 % of the adult population in Okere had not had primary education.
 Thanks to an ongoing adult education programme, things are improving.
 The project is also paying attention to all children attending primary school.
 “Okere City is giving our children the best quality education here in the village without us taking our children to the city.
 This gives me confidence that the future of our children shall be brighter,” Eunice Apio, a chief of a local tribe says.

 Furthermore, a health facility has been set up to extend medical services to the local community.
 It operates on a flexible basis where locals can clear their medical bills during the harvest season.
 Okello reports it has an average 25 patients visiting per day.

 There is also a boxing club that targets youth.
 The boxing club offers them an opportunity to channel their energy in sports.

 Okere community prides itself in its rich cultural heritage.
 The Okere City project has established commercial traditional dancing activities for visitors and tourists.
 In this way, local musicians and artists can gain an income from the increasing number of visitors going into the area.

-“Since 2019, our ecosystem of 20 social businesses and community projects now serves 5000 clients through targeted provision of services or products across the education, health, agriculture, tourism and finance sectors,” Okello says.
+“Since 2019, our ecosystem of 20 social businesses and community projects now serve 5000 clients through targeted provision of services or products across the education, health, agriculture, tourism, and finance sectors,” Okello says.